chef/chef-web-docs/chef_master/source/upgrade_chef_automate.rst

 .. end_tag

-The following sections describe the upgrade process between versions of Chef Automate.
+This page describes how to upgrade from Chef Automate versions earlier than 0.8.5.

 Prerequisites
 =====================================================

-This section describes the prereqs for the upgrade.
+To upgrade Chef Automate, you will first need:

 #.
-Previously installed version of Chef Automate.
+A previously installed version of Chef Automate.
 #. ``sudo`` or ``root`` access to the machine.

 Update license
 ====================================================

-If you need to update a license on a Chef Automate server, perform the following steps:
+To update a license on a Chef Automate server, perform the following steps:

 #.
 Securely copy your new license to your Chef Automate server.
 You must overwrite the current ``delivery.license`` file located at ``/var/opt/delivery/license/delivery.license``.
-The `scp` utility is used below to log into an Ubuntu machine; however, you can use other utilities such as `rsync` to securely copy the new license onto your Chef Automate server.
+The `scp` utility is used below to log into an Ubuntu machine; however, you can use other utilities such as `rsync` to copy the new license onto your Chef Automate server securely.

    .. code-block:: bash